huguesrichard/Allopipe/README.md

 <br/>
 <br/>

-&nbsp;&nbsp;&nbsp;&nbsp; **(2) Allo-Affinity imputes the te minor histocompatibility antigens (mHAgs)**<br/>
+&nbsp;&nbsp;&nbsp;&nbsp; **(2) Allo-Affinity imputes the minor histocompatibility antigens (mHAgs)**<br/>

 Allo-Affinity **reconstructs peptides** of requested length around the polymorphisms present in the mismatches tables.<br/>
-The affinity of those peptides towards the HLA molecules can then be assessed using third party tools such as [NetMHCpan](https://pubmed.ncbi.nlm.nih.gov/32406916/) or [MixMHCpred](https://www.biorxiv.org/content/10.1101/2024.05.08.593183v1) softwares.
+The affinity of those peptides towards the HLA molecules can then be assessed using third party tools such as [NetMHCpan](https://pubmed.ncbi.nlm.nih.gov/32406916/) or [MixMHCpred](https://www.biorxiv.org/content/10.1101/2024.05.08.593183v1) softwares, to retrieve the candidate mHAgs.

-*Be careful with the terms of use of NetMHCpan and MixMHCpred softwares.
-4-digits HLA typing has to be provided by the user for the HLA molecules of interest, including the alpha/beta chains combination for HLA-DR and HLA-DQ molecules.*
+*Please read the terms of use for the NetMHCpan and MixMHCpred software.
+4-digit HLA typing must be provided by the user for the HLA molecules of interest, including the alpha/beta chain combination for HLA-DR and HLA-DQ molecules.*

 <br/>